rails/rails/guides/source/initialization.md

 end
 ```

-There is no +REQUEST_METHOD+ key in +ENV+ so we can skip over that line.
-The next line merges in the options from +opt_parser+ which is defined plainly in +Rack::Server+
+There is no `REQUEST_METHOD` key in `ENV` so we can skip over that line.
+The next line merges in the options from `opt_parser` which is defined plainly in `Rack::Server`

 ```ruby
 def opt_parser